Morita classes of microdifferential algebroids: Microdifferential algebroids

-In the strict sense, to quantize $X$ means to endow it with an $\she$-algebra (see~\cite{Bou99}).
+To quantize $X$ in the strict sense means to endow it with an $\she$-algebra (see~\cite{Bou99,Pol15}).
 This might not be possible in general.
 However, as we now recall, Kashiwara~\cite{Kas96} proved that $X$ is endowed with a canonical $\she$-algebroid.